What are the minimum requirements to host an intern?

 Are there any financial costs to organisations in hosting interns?

 No. There is no cost to becoming a host organisation and internships are unpaid.
-Internships that require travel of any kind (including car travel within the Perth metropolitan area, regional or interstate travel) may incur costs for the host organisation; this should be discussed with the Internships Coordinator in advance of hosting an intern.
+Internships that require travel of any kind (including car travel within the Perth metropolitan area, regional or interstate travel) may incur costs for the host organisation; this should be discussed with the Internships Adviser in advance of hosting an intern.

 Do internships need to fit into the standard teaching periods?